A Foodcentric Life

 Serving Suggestions

-Grilled corn on the cob is the perfect summer side for chicken, seafood, and steak.
+Grilled corn on the cob is the perfect summer side dish for grilled chicken, seafood, steak, burgers, ribs, and barbecue.
+Serve it hot off the grill with garlic herb butter, plain melted butter, or a squeeze of fresh lime.

 Closeup of grilled corn on the cob with herb butter.